quisquous/cactbot/docs/LogGuide.md

 This line's structure is:

-`26:Target Id:Target Name:Job Levels:Current HP:Max Hp:Current Mp:Max MP:Current TP:Max TP:Position X:Position Y:Position Z:Facing:<status list; each status is a uint as hex>`
+`26:Target Id:Target Name:Job Levels:Current HP:Max Hp:Current Mp:Max MP:Current TP:Max TP:Position X:Position Y:Position Z:Facing:<status list; format unknown>`

 A sample line would be:

 `26:12345678:PlayerOne:3C503C1C:24136:24136:9045:10000:4:0:-0.4730835:-158.1598:-23.9:3.110625:03E8:45:0:020130:0:106501CA:0129:4172D113:106501CA:012A:4168C8B4:106501CA:012B:40919168:106501CA:0232:40E00000:E0000000:`

-It seems likely that Square implemented this line in order to extend functionality for the `18`, `1A`, and `1E` log lines without breaking previous content.
+It seems likely that this line was added in order to extend functionality for the `18`, `1A`, and `1E` log lines without breaking previous content or plugins.

 ## 27:NetworkUpdateHP

 It's not completely clear what triggers this log line, but it contains basic information comparable to `25` and `26`.
-It applies to allies and fairies.
+It applies to allies and fairies/pets.

 This line's structure is: